Abdulaziz-Abukar/Typescript-Mastery/module-01-basics/learning/notes.md

 2. Understand your own code months later.
 3. Give your editor super-powers (auto-complete, warnings, docs)

-In this module, you're learning the **simplest labels** you can put on variables, arryas, and objects.
+In this module, you're learning the **simplest labels** you can put on variables, arrays, and objects.

 ### 1) Primitive Types - "Whats in the box?"